terramate-io/terramate/docs/orchestration/index.md

 3. Explicit `wants` relationship.

-The `wants` attribute of the stack block defines an explicit relationship between a stack and its list of wanted stacks, that when provided it says that when a stack is selected all the stacks listed on its `wants` list will also be selected, always, independent of any other selection criteria.
+ The `wants` attribute of the stack block defines an explicit relationship between a stack and its list of wanted stacks.
+When a stack is selected, all the stacks listed on its `wants` list will also be selected, independent of any other selection criteria.

 Example: